nshanbhag2003/flight-delay-analysis/README.md

 ---

-## Important Note About Dataset Size
+## Important Notes about the Datasets

 The original raw dataset and cleaned dataset are very large and exceed GitHub’s file size limits.
-Therefore, only the first **5000 rows** of each dataset are included in this repository:
+Therefore, only the first **10,000 rows** of each dataset are included in this repository, under the folder `Data`:

-- `raw_sample.csv`
+- `flight_data_2024_sample.csv`: this is the sample of the **original** raw dataset downloaded from Kaggle.
-- `cleaned_sample.csv`
+- `flights_clean_feature_engineered_sample.csv`: this is the **final** cleaned and preprocessed dataset.

 These sample files are provided to: